ctfs/write-ups-2014/def-con-ctf-qualifier-2014/shitsco/README.md

 The linked list is still intact because the *next pointers never gets set to NULL when deleting the fist node in the list.

 When we now create a new node, the system will use the first static node again and just looks to allocate memory for the name and value.
-As we created uni-sized blocks, the malloc algorithm would use simply the first two freed blocks again.
+As we created uni-sized blocks, the malloc algorithm would use simply the first two free blocks again.
 Better would have been, if we had set the first block to a smaller size, let's say 11bytes, so the allocations would be like below.

 ```